-Press Automatic/AUTO and select the desired temperature.
-The system will either heat or cool to achieve the selected temperature.
-The system will automatically determine fan speed, airflow location and if outside air or recirculated air is required.
+AUTOMATIC and select the desired temperature using the temperature controls.
+The system will automatically determine fan speed, airflow location, and outside or recirculated air to heat or cool the vehicle to the selected temperature.
+The fan speed will remain automatic unless the thumbwheel is turned.